loicdescotte/Play2-HTML5Tags/README.md

 The provided tags can also display forms with special input controls, like a numeric keypad to enter numbers on a smartphone.

-## Getting started

 Attributes are generated from the constraints defined in the model or in a form mapping.
 They can generate several kinds of input :

  * text
  * email (validates that it's an email pattern)